icanfathom/MultiscaleDecomposition/README.md

 This was a 2016 project by Joseph Merboth under the advisement of Dr. Nathan Gossett.

 ## Dependencies
-If you want to run my c++ code you will need two extra frameworks: SDL and Eigen.
+To run my c++ code you will need two extra frameworks: SDL and Eigen.

 ### SDL and SDL_Image
 SDL is not required for any of the logic to work.
 It's merely a code package for image loading and window creation across different operating systems.